-Whether it’s in the salon or on stage, Joey Marchese is Bob + Paige’s samurai of styling.
+Whether it’s in the salon or on stage, Joey Marchese is Bob + Paige’s samurai of styling and an award-winning Schwarzkopf Professional Essential Looks Artist.
 Here are some of his favourite tools of the trade:

 1) Powder Spray

 If you want to add volume and texture, powders are the way to go.
 They were originally created for hair shows and photo shoots and you would literally sprinkle it onto hair.
 If you’ve never used powders before, I suggest OSiS+ Session Label Powder Cloud by Schwarzkopf.
 It comes in a small pump bottle and so you can spray it where you want it.
 Apply it at the roots after blow-drying roots for lift, or for extra hold throughout the day, especially when it’s damp and humid.
 It will also add texture to ends and make hair look piecey.
 You can follow up with a hairspray for extra hold when you’re ready to set the look.
 It’s also great for people who want to revamp their style without washing and blow-drying because you can re-model hair throughout the day with your fingers.

 2) Super Light Hairdryer

 When I’m at shows I use a professional dryer by Schwarzkopf but at the salon you’ll find me holding the Parlux Advance.
 It’s a great everyday dryer that I recommend to clients because it’s really light with many heat and ionic settings.
 I like using it myself because it has an ergonomic handle with well-positioned buttons.
 All this makes for a smoother, static-free dry.
 Oh, and it’s really quiet too!